minzhang-1/fast-3d-object-detection/index.md

 ## The Generalization Approach

 As a single-stage point-based method, our network will be composed of a backbone for feature learning, and box prediction network which includes a candidate generation layer and an anchor-freeprediction head.
-The overview of the whole framework is shown in Fig. 1.
+The overview of the whole framework is shown in Figure 1.

 <p align="center">
   <img src="/fast-3d-object-detection/doc/pipeline.png" alt='pipeline' width="1000"> <br>